2 Parts

 While it may be possible for you to find a buyer who will be willing to take on the responsibility for repairing the septic system, it will almost certainly mean that they will need a lot of cash.

-You’re looking for a buyer to whom you will sell your house for cash and who wants a property that needs to be purchased “as-is” and then fix the problems themselves.
+You’re looking for a local cash buyer to whom you will sell your house fast and who wants a property that needs to be purchased “as-is” and then fix the problems themselves.
 This is exactly what real estate investors do on a regular basis.

 Real estate investors fall into two main categories.
-The first are sometimes called house-flippers.
+The first group is sometimes called house flippers.
 They will fix up a house for immediate resale.
-House-flippers are looking for short term profits.
+House flippers are looking for short-term profits.

-The second group are long term investors who want to hold the property and rent it to tenants.
-This group is looking for long term rental income with a possible sale down the road.
+The second group is long-term investors who want to hold the property and rent it to tenants.
+This group is looking for long-term rental income with a possible sale down the road.

 Both types of investors benefit from buying homes that need work.
 They are professionals in repairing properties themselves.
 This saves them money compared to a homeowner having to pay someone to repair their property.